 OPAM takes place immediately before the Psychonomic Society meeting and at the same hotel/convention center.

-If you would like to view the history of the OPAM conferences, including previous presenters and organisers, head on over to the Archive page.
+If you would like to view the history of the OPAM conferences, including previous presenters and organizers, head on over to the Archive page.

 This year’s organizers are:

-- Yelda Semizer, PhD student with Melchi Michel at Rutgers University
+- Yelda Semizer, postdoc with Ruth Rosenholtz at MIT